Mahdi891-MH/Eclipse_Academy/README.md

 # Eclipse_Academy
- A static website for an English language academy using HTML CSS and JavaScript
+ A static website for an English language academy using HTML CSS and JavaScript.
+ This website is a practice project created for learning purpose only.
+All content is fictional.